 Recovery is very rapid with a return to work and most activities within hours.
-Showers are permitted the next day.
+Showers are permitted the next day but patients must keep their dressings as dry.
 The sutures will be removed in 4 to 7 days.

 There is minimal pain or swelling.
 Sensation is normal immediately or returns fully within several days.